 We have some Flexible Seating Expectation posters that would also help with the change over if this is something that you are thinking of doing.

-Again, a con to this set-up would be you will have some students not ‘facing’ the whiteboard and others that are facing the whiteboard, however, may have other students heads in the way of their viewing of the whiteboard.
+Again, a con to this set-up would be you will have some students not ‘facing’ the whiteboard and others that are facing the whiteboard, however, may have other students’ heads in the way of their viewing of the whiteboard.

 The traditional desk in rows is still an option, especially if you do a lot of board work.

 Obviously, this layout doesn’t cater very well to small group/collaborative learning.
 However, if you have space in your classroom, you may be able to set up a variety of other group work areas in the classroom and save the desks for individual work.
 All students in this desk layout will face the board, and it lends itself to easily moving the desks to cater to test conditions if required.

 A slight deviation to the desks in rows, stadium-like seating is another option that may work for your classroom seating arrangements, particularly for older kids.
 This classroom seating layout again makes it easier for the teacher to see if all students are on task as the desks are angled to one point in the classroom.
-This layout also uses less floor space and, as we know, some classrooms are very, very small – the more floor space you can get the better!
-Am I right?
+This layout also uses less floor space and, as we know, some classrooms are very, very small.
+The more floor space you can get the better!

-(7) Large U Shapes
+Large U Shapes

 If you are struggling with a small classroom, this Double E shape may just be the desk layout that will work for you.
 This desk configuration creates two smaller carpet areas in the middle of the desks, which would provide some space for small group work as well.